London Stadium: Football

 West Ham United play at this stadium, having moved from their former Boleyn Ground in August 2016.
 The opening game for West Ham was a Europa League match against NK Domžale on 4 August 2016, which West Ham won 3–0 with the stadium sold out, albeit with a reduced capacity of 54,000 as conversion works were still being finished.
 The official opening match was a friendly with Juventus on 7 August with a 2–3 defeat.
 West Ham's first Premier League match at the stadium was against AFC Bournemouth with an attendance of 56,977.
 Watford were the first Premier League side to beat West Ham at London Stadium, overcoming a two-goal deficit to beat West Ham 4–2.
+The stadium's workers won the Premier League Grounds Team award for the 2024/25 season.

 The 2021–22 National League play-off final to decide who wins promotion to the English Football League was held at the stadium as Wembley Stadium was unavailable.
 Grimsby Town F.C. defeated Solihull Moors F.C.
 2–1 after extra time.

 The stadium has hosted many charity football matches.
 It hosted the 2022 edition of Soccer Aid where a World XI defeated an England XI in a penalty shootout.
 It also hosted the 2023 Sidemen Charity Match on 9 September 2023.
 Sidemen defeated the YouTube all stars 8–5 with £2,425,855 being raised for charity.
 Sellebrity Soccer held an event in 2024 and 2025.

 The stadium hosted its first ever international football match on 22 March 2024 between Spain and Colombia, drawing a crowd of 44,000.

 Baseball

 London Stadium in a baseball configuration for the 2019 MLB London Series.

 On 8 May 2018, Major League Baseball announced a two-year deal to host a series of baseball games at London Stadium in 2019 and 2020.
 In its baseball configuration, London Stadium had a capacity of 66,000; plans were prepared to adjust the seating to emulate the "intimate" experience and amenities of American baseball stadiums, as well as constructing larger locker rooms akin to the clubhouses of U.S. parks.
 A new playing surface was overlaid on top of the stadium's existing grass.

 The Boston Red Sox and New York Yankees played a two-game series at the stadium from 29 to 30 June 2019, the first MLB regular season games ever played in Europe.
 Branded as the 2019 MLB London Series, the Yankees won both games.
 Prior to the 2019 games, it was announced that the Chicago Cubs and St. Louis Cardinals would play games at the stadium in 2020; however, this series was cancelled as the result of the COVID-19 pandemic.
 The two teams did appear in 2023 when the London Series resumed, sharing the games.
-The deal was extended to have games in 2024 and 2026.
+The deal was extended to have games in 2024 and 2026, but the latter games were cancelled in September 2025 due to logistical concerns.